 There is no standard way of organizing the ethics of clinical practice, public health and biomedical science.
-Although these distinctive concerns are often captured under the umbrella term of bioethics, sometimes bioethics is presented as the equivalent of medical ethics or in contrast to public health or population-level bioethics.
-Whichever approach is preferred, a key question remains: what distinguishes public health ethics from medical ethics?
+These distinctive fields are often presented as focal areas that fall under the broader, umbrella term of bioethics, but sometimes bioethics is presented as the equivalent of medical ethics or in contrast to public health and population-level bioethics.
+Whichever approach is preferred, a key question remains: what distinguishes public health ethics from the ethics of clinical practice or the ethics of biomedical science?
 The answer lies in the distinctive nature of public health.
 Public health has four characteristics that provide much of the subject matter for public health ethics: (1) it is a public or collective good; (2) its promotion involves a particular focus on prevention; (3) its promotion often entails government action; and (4) it involves an intrinsic outcome-orientation.

 Second, promoting public health involves a high degree of commitment to the prevention of disease and injury.
 However, although much of the discussion surrounding public health focuses primarily on this preventive aspect, public health agencies and services also involve diagnosing and treating illnesses, with all the attendant clinical services that those activities require.
 Indeed, increasingly national health systems are understood to include both preventive functions and the delivery of personal medical services.
 Often, these functions and services are integrated under a common political or administrative structure.
 Depending on the specific context in which population health is to be improved, separating public health services and functions from personal medical care services and functions may or may not make sense.
 That said, policies and programs whose aim is to prevent illness and injury are paradigmatically the territory of public health.
 Certainly, no other social institution is generally recognized as so clearly having this remit.

 Public health's commitment to prevention carries with it particular moral challenges.
-Eliminating or mitigating a harm that already exists can be viewed as being of greater moral importance than preventing that harm from materializing.
-Insofar as this view is incorporated into health policy, public health interventions that focus on prevention can receive less funding and public support than medical treatments.
-For example, both policy makers and the public tend to place a higher priority on ensuring that heart patients have access to surgery and medications than on programs to prevent heart disease through diet and exercise.
-Moreover, although the costs and burdens of preventive interventions occur largely in the present, the benefits of successful preventive interventions occur in the future, and usually only to some members of the population whose identities cannot be predicted in advance and whose numbers can only be estimated probabilistically.
+Eliminating or mitigating a harm that already exists is sometimes viewed as being of greater moral importance - or simply as more immediately motivating action - than long-term strategies to prevent a harm from materializing.
+Although in recent years there is arguably more emphasis on prevention in health policy, preventive public health interventions continue to receive less funding and public support than medical treatments.
+For example, despite the increasing focus on wellness in public policy and the workplace, both policy makers and the public still tend to place a higher priority on ensuring that heart patients have access to surgery and medications than on programs to prevent heart disease through diet and exercise.
+Another factor that can result in prioritizing cures over prevention is that although the costs and burdens of preventive interventions occur largely in the present, the benefits of successful preventive interventions often occur in the future, and usually only to some members of the population whose identities cannot be predicted in advance and whose numbers can only be estimated probabilistically.
 Thus, prevention policies and programs raise questions about how we should think about statistical and unidentified lives and persons, and whether health gains in the future should be treated as worth less than health gains in the present.
-In some cases, the beneficiaries of prevention interventions are members of future generations, complicating the moral picture even further.
+In some cases, the beneficiaries of preventive interventions are members of future generations, complicating the moral picture even further.

 Fourth, public health has a definite consequentialist orientation.
-Promoting public health means seeking to advance good health outcomes and, usually more pressingly, to avoid bad health outcomes.
-As noted at the outset of this essay, in some discussions of public health ethics, this outcome-orientation is viewed as the moral justification and foundation of public health and, as with all consequentialist schemes, is presented as needing to be constrained by attention to deontological concerns such as rights, and by attention to justice-related concerns such as the fair distribution of burdens (Childress et al. 2002; Kass 2001).
+Promoting public health means seeking to avoid bad health outcomes and advance good ones.
+As noted at the outset, in some discussions of public health ethics, this outcome-orientation is viewed as the moral justification and foundation of public health and, as with all consequentialist schemes, is presented as needing to be constrained by attention to deontological concerns such as rights, and by attention to justice-related concerns such as the fair distribution of burdens (Childress et al. 2002; Kass 2001).
 While public health ethics has to engage with the traditional problems raised by its consequentialist commitments, for those who view social justice as the moral foundation of public health, considerations of justice provide the frame within which the moral implications of public health's consequentialist orientation are addressed.

 These four distinctive features provide public health ethics with its basic structure and orientation.
-Under the first rubric, important questions arise with regard to the scope of public health: who is the “public”?
-The usual assumption is that the public is a discrete unit that corresponds with state boundaries: one single country's population.
-But in a global world, that assumption is not always plausible for a variety of reasons.
-Communicable diseases have a way of ignoring state boundaries, and prevention measures in one country may be futile if other countries do not follow suit.
+Under the first rubric, important questions arise with regard to the scope of public health: who is the “public?”
+The usual assumption is that the public is a discrete unit that corresponds with state boundaries: a single country's population.
+But in a global world, that assumption is not always plausible for various reasons.
+Communicable diseases have a way of ignoring national boundaries, and preventive measures in one country may be futile if other countries do not follow suit.
 Moreover, the statist focus is not always readily justifiable: insofar as diseases cross borders, should public health interventions do the same?
-Further questions about justice and equity across borders also arise: do wealthier countries have obligations to attend to the public health of less fortunate others?
-These issues, as well as questions of priority setting in public health, will be discussed further in section IV below.
+Further questions about justice and equity across borders also arise: do wealthier countries and wealthier individuals have obligations to attend to the public health of less fortunate others?
+These questions will be discussed further in section IV, below.